mblance/dsp/lessons/statistics/3-1-actual_biased.md

 thinkplot.Config(xlabel='Family Size', ylabel='PMF')
 ```

 We can then compute the mean of the actual pmf by summing the product of the family size x with the probability of having that family size.
+This shows that families have about one child on average.

 ```python
 mean_pmf = 0